A Positive Quote for Now

 Since I can't afford another laptop, I just have to continue using my current one, annoying though it'll be in the event of power outage.
 Indeed, poverty is bad, a fact that has emboldened me to be charging people for my services.
 That's my takeaway from the untimely death of my laptop battery.

-RECOMMENDATION: If you've enjoyed the above story, you might also enjoy another one on "Soaring Like an Eagle".
+RECOMMENDATION: If you've enjoyed this story, you might also enjoy "Soaring Like an Eagle".

 ---------------------------------------------------------------------